Category Archives: Kirsten Dunst

 Along with his brother George (Jesse Plemons), the Burbank brothers are wealthy ranchers.
 One day, at the Red Mill restaurant on their way to market, the brothers meet Rose (Kirsten Dunst), the widowed proprietress, and her impressionable and effeminate son Peter (Kodi Smit-McPhee).

-Phil behaves cruelly to Rose and Peter but George becomes enamored with Rose and they marry much to Phil’s chagrin.
-Now all living together, Phil taunts Peter and terrorizes Rose but slowly begins to take the boy under his wing.
-But what are his true intentions and what will Peter do to save his mother from a complete breakdown?
+Phil behaves cruelly to Rose and Peter, but George becomes enamored with Rose and they marry, much to Phil’s chagrin.
+Now all living together, Phil taunts Peter and terrorizes Rose, but slowly begins to take the boy under his wing.

 The acting is so brilliant that I immediately became immersed in their lives.
-Particularly fascinating is Phil but Rose, George, and Peter are all substantial characters.
-All the characters intertwine and have special relationships with each other and all the principal actors are central to our fascination with them.
+Particularly fascinating is Phil, but Rose, George, and Peter are all substantial characters.
+All the characters intertwine and have special relationships with each other, and all the principal actors are central to our fascination with them.

-Rose may be Dunst’s best role yet and Plemons is terrific as the kind and steady George.
+Rose may be Dunst’s best role yet, and Plemons is terrific as the kind and steady George.
 Smit-McPhee, unknown to me, is a revelation as the androgynous young intellectual.

-Campion has a lot of guts in taking on the male-driven western genre and she brilliantly succeeds.
-Forgetting the storyline for a minute the ravishing and oftentimes lonely landscape makes the film gorgeous to look at, especially on the big screen.
-Plenty of long shots of the mountainous regions will inevitably grasp viewers and whisk them away to a long-ago time.
+Campion has a lot of guts in taking on the male-driven western genre, and she brilliantly succeeds.
+Forgetting the storyline for a moment, the ravishing and oftentimes lonely landscape makes the film gorgeous to look at, especially on the big screen.

-The Power of the Dog was shot in New Zealand but I was completely fooled into thinking Montana was the real filming location.
+The Power of the Dog was shot in New Zealand, but I was completely fooled into thinking Montana was the real filming location.

-Discussions will certainly erupt once the film ends and isn’t that the point of great films?
-The Power of the Dog (2021) takes the tried and true western genre and infuses it with psychological layers.
-Thanks to Campion and the team she masterfully uses no gimmicks to bring the viewer into the world of the characters but instead offers authenticity and edge-of-your-seat drama.
+Discussions will certainly erupt once the film ends, and isn’t that the point of great films?
+The Power of the Dog (2021) takes the tried-and-true Western genre and infuses it with psychological depth.

 Oscar Nominations: 1 win-Best Picture, Best Director-Jane Campion (won), Best Actor-Benedict Cumberbatch, Best Supporting Actor-Kodi Smit-McPhee, Jesse Plemons, Best Supporting Actress-Kirsten Dunst, Best Adapted Screenplay, Best Film Editing, Best Cinematography, Best Production Design, Best Original Score, Best Sound